MishaHerscu/WDI_Immersive_Notes/notes.md

-1.Every day when I arrive, write
+1. Every day when I arrive, write

-  1.In the terminal write - “apm update”
+  .
+In the terminal write - “apm update”

-  2.Open Atom from the command line - NEVER OPEN IT ANOTHER WAY

-  3.Open Slack - the desktop application, not in a browser
+  .
+Open Atom from the command line - NEVER OPEN IT ANOTHER WAY .
+Open Slack - the desktop application, not in a browser

 2.For diagnostics